SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/03-VS-Code.md

 [image assetsSrc="intro-to-programming-install-vscode-8.png" /]

-That's all.
+That is all!

 You are ready to work with Visual Studio Code.
 [/slide]

 [slide hideTitle]